codac-team/codac/doc/source/index.rst

 Tubex is a library providing tools for **constraint programming** over reals and trajectories.
 It has many applications in **state estimation** or **robot localization**.

+| **What is constraint programming?**
-In the paradigm of constraint programming, users concentrate on the properties of a solution to be found (*e.g.* the pose of a robot, the location of a landmark) by stating **constraints on the variables**.
+| In this paradigm, users concentrate on the properties of a solution to be found (*e.g.* the pose of a robot, the location of a landmark) by stating **constraints on the variables**.
 Then, a solver performs constraint propagation on the variables and provides a **reliable** set of feasible solutions corresponding to the considered problem.
 In this approach, the user concentrates on *what* is the problem instead of *how* to solve it, thus leaving the computer dealing with the *how*.
 The strength of this declarative paradigm lies in its **simpleness**, as it allows one to describe a complex problem without requiring the knowledge of resolution tools coming with specific parameters to choose.

+| **What about mobile robotics?**
-In the field of mobile robotics, complex problems such as **non-linear state estimation**, **delays**, **SLAM** or **kidnapeed robot problems** can be solved in a very few steps.
+| In the field of robotics, complex problems such as **non-linear state estimation**, **delays**, **SLAM** or **kidnapeed robot problems** can be solved in a very few steps.
 Tubex provides solutions to deal with these problems, that are usually hardly solvable by conventional methods such as particle approaches or Kalman filters.

 In a nutshell, Tubex is a high-level **constraint programming framework** providing tools to easily solve a wide range of robotic problems.